The spectral $p$-adic Jacquet-Langlands correspondence and a question of Serre: Abstract

 \section{Abstract}

 We show that the completed Hecke algebra of $p$-adic modular forms is isomorphic to the completed Hecke algebra of continuous $p$-adic automorphic forms for the units of the quaternion algebra ramified at $p$ and $\infty$.
 This gives an affirmative answer to a question posed by Serre in a 1987 letter to Tate.
-The proof is geometric, and lifts a mod $p$ argument due to Serre: we evaluate modular forms by identifying a quaternionic double-coset with a fiber of the Hodge-Tate period map, and extend functions off of the double coset using fake Hasse invariants.
-Assuming local-global compatibility with the local $p$-adic Jacquet-Langlands correspondence of Knight and Scholze, we also show that in many cases the locally algebraic vectors are not dense in the quaternionic representations that appear, confirming an expectation of Knight.
+The proof is geometric, and lifts a mod $p$ argument due to Serre: we evaluate modular forms by identifying a quaternionic double-coset with a fiber of the Hodge-Tate period map, and extend functions off of the double-coset using fake Hasse invariants.
+In particular, this gives a new proof, independent of the classical Jacquet-Langlands correspondence, that Galois representations can be attached to classical and $p$-adic quaternionic eigenforms.